From 'Designing Women' To 'Hacks', Jean Smart's Career Is Still Going Strong

-GROSS: So I'm going to squeeze in one more clip.
+So I'm going to squeeze in one more clip.
 This is from "Frasier."
 This is the role that you won two Emmys for.
 And you're hilarious in this.
 So for people who don't know the sitcom "Frasier," Frasier is a psychiatrist who has a radio advice call-in show.
-And you played Lana Lynley, who was one of the most popular and pretty girls in high school.
+And you played Lana Lenley, who was one of the most popular and pretty girls in high school.
 And Frasier had a crush on you.
 And now, years later, you run into each other at a cafe.
 And you're a fan of his radio show.
 You hit it off.
 And you end up spending the night together.
-And this is, like, Frasier's high school dream come true.
+And this is like Frasier's high school dream come true.

 GROSS: And in the morning, you wake up in his bed.
 You still have a glass of wine on the night table next to you, which you used in the scene I'm about to play to swallow some pills later in the scene.
+You'll hear a reference to that.
+But you won't be able to see it.
 And so you wake up in the morning together.
 Things are still dreamy between the two of you until - OK.
 Here is the scene.
 You speak first.

 (SOUNDBITE OF TV SHOW, "FRASIER")

-SMART: (As Lana) Oh, I had a wonderful time last night.
+SMART: (As Lana) I had a wonderful time last night.

 KELSEY GRAMMER: (As Frasier) Me, too.
 It was like being back in high school but with sex.

-SMART: (As Lana) Oh, I don't want this to end.
+SMART: (As Lana) I don't want this to end.